loda-lang/loda-programs/programs/oeis/list5.md

 * [A288730](http://oeis.org/A288730) ([L19 program](288/A288730.asm)): Positions of 0 in A288729; complement of A288731.
 * [A288732](http://oeis.org/A288732) ([L13 program](288/A288732.asm)): a(n) = a(n-1) + 2*a(n-4) - 2*a(n-5) for n >= 5, where a(0) = 2, a(1) = 4, a(2) = 6, a(3) = 8, a(4) = 10.
 * [A288795](http://oeis.org/A288795) ([L18 program](288/A288795.asm)): a(n) = 4^n + 3^(n + 1) - 2.
+* [A288828](http://oeis.org/A288828) ([L24 program](288/A288828.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A288834](http://oeis.org/A288834) ([L05 program](288/A288834.asm)): a(n) = (n+1) * 3^(n-1).
 * [A288835](http://oeis.org/A288835) ([L21 program](288/A288835.asm)): a(n) = (1/2!)*3^n*(n+3)*(n).
 * [A288876](http://oeis.org/A288876) ([L04 program](288/A288876.asm)): a(n) = binomial(n+4, n)^2.
 Square of the fifth diagonal sequence of A007318 (Pascal).
 Fifth diagonal sequence of A008459.